My SMU School of Information Systems Interview 2017

-Just some background story for you, it was my 3rd attempt applying for SMU, I applied previously in 2014, 2016 and the latest 2017.
-I didn’t apply in 2015 because I thought I couldn’t make it anyway, what for the effort.
-For each application, I applied for a different course as the 1st choice.
-Only during the 2017 intake, I figured out the only chance to get in was to choose IS (My poly GPA was around the 10th percentile of the IGP).
-I don’t know why Business didn’t grant me an interview although it seems like they do so for people around my GPA.
+Just some background, it was my 3rd attempt applying for SMU, I applied previously in 2014, 2016 and the latest 2017.
+(I didn't apply in 2015 because I think I couldn't).
+Each application I applied a different course as the 1st choice.
+Only for the 2017 intake, I figured out the only chance to get in was to choose IS (My poly GPA was around the 10th percentile of the IGP).

 I received a few missed calls while I was in Korea during March 2017 for holiday, the 25th to be exact.
-After which I went to google the number, as it doesn’t seem like phishing scam calls, as they called a few times.
-The search results obviously, led me to believe that is SMU who called, and I already somehow predicted that it could be for an interview arrangement.
+So, I went to googled in, as it doesn't seem like phishing scam calls, as they called a few times.
+The search results obviously, led me to believe that is SMU who called, and I was guessing, it might be for an interview arrangement.

-Then, I troubled my friend to help me call back the number to confirm my guess and I was right!
-They scheduled me an interview around one week later, on the 4th of April.
+I troubled my friend to help me call back the number to confirm my guess, and I was right.
+Then, they scheduled me and interview around one week later, on the 4th of April.

 What to prepare then?

-The email from the SMU admissions informed me about the preparation for the interview, so its either answer a Karel question (something like a pseudo-CSS/Java coding puzzle) or compare 2 websites based on the 10 User Heuristics, which both had study materials provided via email to prepare amply beforehand.
+The email from the SMU admissions informed me about the preparation for the interview, so its either answer a Karel question (something like a pseudo-CSS/Java coding puzzle) or compare 2 websites based on the 10 User Heuristics, which both had study material provided for you to prepare amply beforehand.

-Needless to say, if you are going for an interview, you should be preparing questions that you might foresee being asked if you haven’t already known that.
+Needless to say, if you are going for an interview, you should be preparing questions that you might foresee being asked, if you haven't already known that.
 I prepared around 4 pages of questions along with my answers to them, including the questions for the interviewer(s).
-Please do prepare questions to ask, because of its an INTERVIEW, not an INTERROGATION.
-Asking questions shows your keen interest towards the major you applied for.
+Please do prepare questions to ask, because its an INTERVIEW not an INTERROGATION, asking questions shows your keen interest towards the major you applied for.

 For me, I decided to do the KAREL question which is also a pre-requirement of the interview last year, in 2016.
 Interview before 2016 did not include this format.
 In addition, in 2017, they added WEBSITE COMPARISON as an alternative option to the pre-interview assessment.